 What will we do?

 Each week, we will post a plan with 3 crafts, a “field trip” activity, sensory play, and two cooking activities.
-The activities will all be centered around a theme, and you will see pictures with examples of what we did.
+These kids summer camp activities will all be centered around a theme, and you will see pictures with examples of what we did.
 We will link to other blogs and websites for recipes and more ideas and information.
-I will also provide a handy shopping list for the week ahead, that way you can make sure you have things on hand!
+I will also provide a handy shopping list for the week ahead, that way you can make sure you have things on hand when the elementary age summer camp begins!

 What do you do this week?